new5558/stock-relative-price-candlestick/README.md

 ## Contributions

 Contributions are welcomed!
-Please open pull request on this repository.
+Please feel free to open pull request on this repository.

 ## Disclaimer